plake492/bamazon/README.md

 <hr>

-The user can also add a new item.
-When selecting what department the new item is under, the manager can only choose to place the new item inside an alreadty existing department, only the supervisor can add departments (but onve one is added, it will become avalible to add new items into):
+The user can also add a new item (when selecting what department the new item is under, the manager can only choose to place the new item inside an alreadty existing department, only the supervisor can add departments).

 ![node](Media/bM5.png)